ibm-cloud-docs/containers/cs_secure.md

 Each {{site.data.keyword.containerlong_notm}} cluster has security features that are built in to its [master](#master) and [worker](#worker) nodes.
 {: shortdesc}

 If you have a firewall, or want to run `kubectl` commands from your local system when corporate network policies prevent access to public internet endpoints, [open ports in your firewall](cs_firewall.html#firewall).
-If you want to connect apps in your cluster to an on-premises network or to other apps external to your cluster, [set up VPN connectivity](cs_vpn.html#vpn).
+To connect apps in your cluster to an on-premises network or to other apps external to your cluster, [set up VPN connectivity](cs_vpn.html#vpn).

 In the following diagram, you can see security features that are grouped by Kubernetes master, worker nodes, and container images.